doctoboggan/DeathRay/fpga_scripts/README.txt

-This class takes as input a list of files to open.
-It is designed to be imported by the main GUI window and to expose a few variables and a method.
+To use the fpga API, you need to build a class called FileProcessor.
+There are two methods and three instance variables you must build, which are liste below.
+There are also some optional variables you can define, which are listed at the bottom of this file.
+See the two example files in this folder to see how this is implemented.
+Once you build your file, place it in this folder and run the following command from the main DeathRay folder:

+  ./deathray.py reload

 The methods you **MUST** build are:

-  1) __init__(self, fpgaOutputFile)
+  1) __init__(self)

-      The __init__ method of this class must accept as a string the path to the FPGA output file.
-You must make sure all three of the variables listed below are initialized by the time this method returns, as DeathRay expects them.
+      The __init__ method of this class must accept no arguments other than self.
+      If you are using the optional plotsUsed argument listed below, it needs to be set here.

-  2) reloadData(self):
+  2) load(self, fpgaOutputFile(s)):

-      This method must take no additional arguments.
-It will be called whenever a change is detected in the fpgaOutputFile.
-You should use this method to open the fpgaOutputFile, find the changes and then update the three variables below.
+      This method must accept a list of output files.
+It will be called whenever a change is detected in the fpgaOutputFile(s).
+You should use this method to open the fpgaOutputFile(s), find the changes and then update the three variables below.